Pacific Gas and Electric Company

 Bearish

-- Massive Negative Free Cash Flow: Trailing twelve-month free cash flow is deeply negative at -$3.07 billion, driven by heavy capital expenditures for grid safety.
-This cash burn necessitates external financing, strains the balance sheet, and limits financial flexibility, raising concerns about the sustainability of the dividend and investment program.
+- Massive Negative Free Cash Flow: The company's trailing twelve-month free cash flow is deeply negative at -$3.07 billion, driven by heavy capital expenditures for wildfire safety and grid hardening.
+This indicates a reliance on external debt and equity financing to fund its investment program, increasing financial risk and leverage.

 PCG Technical Analysis